 For longer forecast horizons, when a reliable weather forecast can be difficult to obtain, we have used weather sensitivity analysis to better understand historical events and to adjust historical sales data prior to statistical forecasting, such that the forecasts can be based on a 'neutral' weather scenario.
 One example of this was with peat and compost products sold to growers and garden centres.

-Weather Sensitivity Analysis:
+Data for Weather Sensitivity Analysis

-Weather Related Forecasting
+Weather Related Demand Forecasting

 Need for expert help

-Although a basic causal analysis using the regression tool in Excel's data analysis toolset can give an initial indication of weather effects, specialist statistical software is necessary for a thorough analysis.
-One reason is that the various measures of weather such as mean, minimum and maximum temperature, sunshine hours and rainfall tend to be closely correlated with each other and easy to misinterpret.
+Although a basic causal analysis using the regression tool in Excel's data analysis tool set can give an initial indication of weather effects, specialist statistical software is usually necessary for a thorough analysis.
+One reason for this is that the various measures of weather such as mean, minimum and maximum temperature, sunshine hours and rainfall tend to be closely correlated with each other and are very easy to misinterpret.